-If you have seen a hedgehog in your neighbourhood or elsewhere. let us know!
-Just complete the hedgehog sighting form on our website wildlifebcn.org/ hedgehogs.
+If you have seen a hedgehog in your neighbourhood or elsewhere, let us know!
+Just complete the hedgehog sighting form on our website: wildlifebcn.org/take-action/ hedgehogs.
 You can also follow our own Harry Hog on Twitter and Facebook.

-And finally, if you are not already a member, please consider joining the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
+And finally, if you are not already a member, please consider joining the Wildlife Trust for Beds, Cambs and Northants.

 We work to ensure that our three counties are a better place for wildlife and people, by caring for nature reserves and encouraging people to get to know the nature on their doorstep, like hedgehogs!